Running Wild (novel): Background

-The idea for this book came from a newspaper article about Aamber Owen, who was saved from the 2004 tsunami by an elephant whom she was riding at the time.
-Morpurgo had not traced Owen until 2016, and invited her and her family to the opening night of the stage production in London.
-Morpurgo was also influenced by The Jungle Book and "The Elephant's Child", his two favourite stories from his childhood.
+The idea for the book came from a newspaper article Morpurgo had read about a girl who was saved from the 2004 Indian Ocean earthquake and tsunami by an elephant who broke loose from its handler after sensing the tsunami was approaching, and bolted off into the jungle, saving the girl's life.
+Morpurgo was also influenced by The Jungle Book and The Elephant's Child, his two favourite stories from his childhood.
+He said "deep down, I've always wanted to write a book about a wild child and an elephant".